-1. Support initiatives that seek to establish new markets for Hawaii grown fresh agricultural products, including, initiatives to have post-harvest quarantine treatment facilities in Hawaii available for use by all growers wishing to move products to export markets currently restricted as a result of state and/or federal quarantine prohibitions; and initiatives to establish trade agreements with new trading partners, e.g., Peoples Republic of China.
+Support the establishment of new markets for Hawaii grown fresh agricultural products, including, initiatives to have post-harvest quarantine treatment facilities in Hawaii available for use by all growers wishing to move products to export markets currently restricted as a result of state and/or federal quarantine prohibitions; and collaborate with federal agencies to expedite the export of new products.
 Completion Date: Ongoing.

-Goal 4: To minimize pesticide's possible adverse effects on humans and the environment.
+To minimize pesticide's possible adverse effects on humans and the environment.

-To prevent injury from pesticides by reducing the number of highly toxic Objective: exposures requiring immediate medical care by 50% by the end of FY 2014.
+To prevent injury from pesticides by reducing the number of highly toxic exposures requiring immediate medical care by 50% by the end of FY 2014.

 - 1. Evaluate the effectiveness of pesticide poisoning prevention activities to reduce pesticide illnesses among children under 6 years old.
-Completion Date: On-going. - 2.
-Conduct at least thirty (30) fumigation use inspections to assure the use of fumigants by commercial pest control operators in Hawaii meet all health and safety requirements and directions for use mandated by the U.S. Environmental Protection Agency.
-Completion Date: On-going, annually.

-- 3. Conduct 40 inspections of agricultural employers to assure employers are in compliance with the USDA Worker Protection Standard.
+Completion Date: On-going. - Conduct at least thirty (30) fumigation use inspections to assure the use of fumigants by commercial pest control operators in Hawaii meet all health and safety requirements and directions for use mandated by the U.S. Environmental Protection Agency.
+Completion Date: On-going, annually. - 3.
+Conduct 40 inspections of agricultural employers to assure employers are in compliance with the USDA Worker Protection Standard.
 Emphasis will be placed on farms using restricted-use pesticides, farms with a past enforcement action (either a warning notice or civil penalty), crops requiring worker entry soon after pesticides have been applied, such as cut flowers, pineapples, and seed corn.
-Completion Date: On-going. - 4.
-Develop a pesticide case database to track compliance rate, repeat violators, and costs per enforcement action.
+Completion Date: On-going.

+- 4. Develop a pesticide case database to track compliance rate, repeat violators, and costs per enforcement action.
 Completion date: On-going. - 5.
 Increase pesticide education outreach to applicators of pesticides to reduce the potential for pesticide misuse affecting human health and the environment.